Ai-Kiwi/cc-Movie/README.md

 make python server not constently changeing stuff breaking buffer by changing colors.
 change to websockets for files online.
 patch how glitchy the sound is
+add huge ammounits of buffering to server and client